hkxIron/sequence_tagging/README.md

 This project is licensed under the terms of the apache 2.0 license (as Tensorflow and derivatives).
 If used for research, citation would be appreciated.

+## requiment
+This project must be run in python3.